 - US Legal

-Finding And Choosing A Charter Homeschool Program
+Finding And Choosing A Charter Homeschool Program In California

 I did plenty of research and was undecided between Valiant Preparatory and Inspire Charter Schools.
 They are both very similar and have a lot to offer such as; educational funds which can be used towards educational games, curriculum, art supplies, activity kits, subscription boxes and so much more.
 Both schools also offer a credentialed teacher to check in with and enrichment classes.
 Valiant & Inspire also have very similar requirements when it comes to how much say they have in how you choose to homeschool your kids.